 Matthew W.C.
 Falcone

-Matthew Falcone, Associate Dean of Faculty at the Art Institute of Pittsburgh's Online Division, has been a board member of Preservation Pittsburgh for four years and President of the Board for three.
+Matthew Falcone, Associate Dean of Faculty at the Art Institute of Pittsburgh's Online Division, has been a board member of Preservation Pittsburgh for five years and President of the Board for four.
 He holds degrees in Integrative Arts and History of Art from Penn State University and the University of York (UK) respectively.
 Matthew's historic preservation passion is primarily in stained glass and Victorian Era architecture.
 In his spare time, he enjoys conserving and restoring stained glass, traveling, and teaching art history.
-Matthew also teaches historic preservation at the University of Pittsburgh, and lives with his family in historic Deutschtown.
+Matthew lives with his family in historic Deutschtown.

 Brian joined the Board of Directors in October, 2015.
 Brian grew up in the Allison Park area before moving to North Carolina for college.
 After earning a degree in history, Brian taught everything from Ancient and Modern to Middle Eastern History while working as a history teacher, coach and dorm parent at The Gunnery, a co-ed independent boarding/day school in Connecticut.
 About ten years ago Brian decided to pursue a law degree from the Pennsylvania State University Dickenson School of Law.
 After graduating and passing the bar in 2009, Brian returned to Pittsburgh.
 Since then, he has worked as a civil and criminal litigator in private practice and for a locally-based corporation.
 As a Pittsburgh native and lifetime history buff, Brian has always enjoyed learning about the rich and unique history and architecture of Western Pennsylvania.
 Brian's involvement with preservation began with his work as pro bono counsel for a group of preservation-minded individuals working to preserve, redevelop, and re-use the Albright United Methodist Church in the city's East End.